 Here are maps of the local transport networks:

 S-Bahn ('Universität' is on the green, orange and red lines).

 |Some maps||The mathematics department of the University of Stuttgart is located

 in the building Pfaffenwaldring 57, on the Vaihingen campus.
 Here is a

 map of the area around this building, and

 here is a picture of this area.

-Detailed maps of the campus area (Campus Vaihingen) can be found here and here .
+Here is a detailed map of the campus.
 And here is a schematic map showing the exits of the university S-Bahn station; the exit signposted 'Universität' inside the station is indicated by the S next to the white number 2 in the red circle.
-Pfaffenwaldring 57 is the building marked blue with a black number 57.
+Pfaffenwaldring 57 is the building marked blue with black number 57.